orbeon/orbeon-forms-doc/form-runner/feature/exporting-form-definitions-and-form-data.md

 ## Context

-Form definitions and form data can be exported in a batch, that is, multiple form definitions and their data can be exported at once.
-The result is a [zip file](https://en.wikipedia.org/wiki/ZIP_(file_format)).
+Orbeon Forms includes a few ways to export form definitions and form data.
+This page documents a very specific capability: exporting form definitions and form data in a batch, that is, multiple form definitions and their data are exported at once.
+The result is stored in a [zip file](https://en.wikipedia.org/wiki/ZIP_(file_format)) which downloads to your computer.

+For a different type of export, see also [Excel and XML export](excel-xml-export.md).

 ## How to access the feature